 The kitchen sink installed is a double bowl stainless steel sink.
 The unit has two sink covers to provide additional counter space when the sink is not in use.
 Stainless sinks do not rust or chip.
 Cleaning care consists of washing with mild detergents and a soft cloth.
 Avoid using "S.O.S." type cleaning pads because they may scratch the stainless steel surface.
-The faucet in the kitchen is a single handle High Rise faucet by Moen.
+The faucet in the kitchen is an 8" chrome single handle faucet.